PSASchool/Python-Slots/README.md

 cd Python-Slots
 . setup.sh
 ```
-The automated setup will run, insLink to PreCDC Scoreboardtalling necessary files and setting up the launcher.
+The automated setup will run, installing necessary files and setting up the launcher.
 Go to the desktop and double-click on the 'Run Slot Machine' icon.
 If the file opens in gedit, right click on the file and click "enable launching".
 The launcher should now run the slot machine application.

 Congragulations, setup is now complete!